 I feel happier, healthier and freer now than ever before.
 And I like who I am.

 I still have bad days and good days and mundane days.
 Sometimes I feel the depression lurking around in the shadows; but that is simply an indicator that I have more negative stories to work on.
-There are days that I fall back into the old habits of putting my wants last, of believing my needs don’t matter.
+There are days that I fall back into the old habits of not speaking my truth simply to avoid conflict.
+But I am getting more skilled each day at living with greater integrity.

-Using techniques of narrative coaching, I'm honoring my voice and learning that I no longer need to hide or suppress my needs and wants.
+Using techniques of narrative coaching and acceptance & commitment, I am honoring my voice and learning that I no longer need to hide or suppress my needs and wants.
 Through the process of rewriting my stories, I let myself feel all the emotions with love and self-compassion.
 I now feel empowered, confident, and courageously vulnerable.

 (Full disclosure: vulnerability is still really hard for me.
 But I’m getting better at it!)